 Higher than normal levels of nitrogen in the soil.

-And speaking of professionals the spring is the perfect time to consult a landscaper or lawn care expert to help you renew, refresh and even ‘stage’ a bad lawn, as there is still time to till soil, treat problems and even plant new grass seed before the summer arrives in full force and you need to be able to show off your garden to its best effect to potential home buyers.
+And speaking of professionals, a landscaper or lawn care expert is just the person to help you renew, refresh and even ‘stage’ a bad lawn.
+They can help you till soil, treat problems and even plant new grass seed so you will to be able to show off your garden to its best effect to potential home buyers.